1ramihamada/1ramihamada.github.io/projects/3d-printing.md

 The interface provides four core functions:
 - **Manual Control:** Jogging axes, homing, and sending raw G-code, with dedicated controls to prime and clear the Nordson dispenser.
 - **Coordinate Registration:** Recording reference points on a substrate and computing a transform to align print paths with custom molds.
+Registration profiles can be saved and loaded as JSON, so switching between mold geometries doesn't require re-registration.
 - **Live Parameter Tuning:** Adjusting extrusion pressure, vacuum retract, and temperature settings mid-print to compensate for material behavior.
-- **Path Visualization:** A 3D preview of the loaded G-code to verify print paths and coordinate offsets before execution.
+- **Path Visualization:** A 3D matplotlib plot showing raw G-code paths alongside transformed output, used to verify alignment before printing.

 <figure class="align-center">
   <img src="/assets/images/gui.png"